MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-copy-3D-model-position.md

 ### Using Copy 3D position to reconstruct CAD assemblies

 The reference point used by **Copy 3D position** is the pivot point of the object, which might be different from the center of the transparent white-bounding sphere shown for selection and movement purposes.
-This enables you to rapidly reconstruct Computer-aided Design (CAD) assemblies that you import into Dynamics 365 Guides as separate models and that share the same pivot point.
-After importing, position, orient, and scale one of the assembly models, and then copy/paste the 3D position onto the other assembly models to reconstruct the whole CAD assembly very quickly.
+This enables you to rapidly reconstruct Computer-aided Design (CAD) assemblies that you import into Dynamics 365 Guides as separate objects and that share the same pivot point.
+After importing, position, orient, and scale one of the assembly objects, and then copy/paste the 3D position onto the other assembly objects to reconstruct the whole CAD assembly very quickly.

 ## What's next?